ninthwalker/saverr/README.md

 Expanded from the original non-gui version: [directplexDownloader](https://github.com/ninthwalker/directPlexDownloader).

 ## Details/Requirements
+1. Windows 7/8/10
+2. Powershell 3.0+
+3 .Net Framework 3.5+ (Usually already on your windows computer)
-Requires access to an existing plex server.
-Can be used on your own server or a remote friends server as well.
+3. Plex Server (Can be used on your own server or a remote friends server as well)

 Supports:
 * **Movies, TV Shows, and Music:** Download any and all media.
 Full TV Series or Albulms as well!